 Enable real-time collaboration

-Email chains are (thankfully) a thing of the past.
+Email chains are—thankfully—a thing of the past.

-Use markup tools to provide feedback
+Use markup tools to provide feedback.

-Collaborative design—at its core—makes sense for modern design teams.
+Collaborative design powers modern design teams.

 From a productivity perspective, collaborative design allows your team to work together and fastens up the feedback and testing process.
 The early research phase ensures everybody is on the same page, while the later stages of the process means each person working on a design can give feedback before it's handed over to your client.